redzamunda/aws-bootcamp-cruddur-2023/journal/week3.md

   methods="OPTIONS,GET,HEAD,POST"
 )
 ```

-add the Flask-AWSCognito to the requirement.txt of the backend file and run a
+add the `Flask-AWSCognito` to the requirement.txt of the backend file and run a

 `pip installl-r requirements.txt`

-## Provision Cognito User Group

-Using the AWS Console we'll create a Cognito User Group
+create a user either from the command line or from the aws cognito page
+ensure to put your a real gmail address and confirm the user

+### set up user for user pool on the cli from your terminal
+$ aws cognito-idp admin-set-user-password \
+ --user-pool-id <your-user-pool-id> \
+ --username <username> \
+ --password <password> \
+ --permanent